modosc/global-jsdom/README.md

 ## Migration from `jsdom-global`
 1. `browserify` support is dropped - I have no way to test this and `webpack` started giving higher priority to the `browser` field in `package.json` than `module`
-2. `global.jsdom` will now be populated with the current `jsdom` instance - if you were using the original `mocha` instructions for `global-jsdom` you may run into issues since you're potentially overwriting the global `jsdom` property.
-To work around just use a different name (see above).

 ## Thanks